Franchise opportunities in Norway

 Attractiveness of Norway for the development of franchise business

 Norway is known for the highest living standards in Europe.
 In Norway, the average household net-adjusted disposable income per capita is USD 35 739 a year, much higher than the OECD average.

-Whilst the population of the country is not so big 5,360,345 ppl, the consumer market is not very small.
-As the country is becoming popular tourist destination nowadays.
+Whilst the population of the country is not so big 5.26 million, the consumer market is not very small.
+As the country is becoming a popular tourist destination nowadays.
 There were 1.3 billion international tourist arrivals in 2016, which is approx. a million more than in 2015.

-Therefore, the demand for international brands is rapidly growing especially in the biggest cities of Norway such as Oslo, Bergen and Trondheim allowing many business opportunities for franchise companies.
+Therefore, the demand for international brands is rapidly growing especially in the biggest cities of Norway such as Oslo (634,293), Bergen (280,216), and Trondheim (193,501) allowing many business opportunities for franchise companies.

 There are over 250 different types of franchises in Norway.
 The most successful franchise sectors include business to business, retail, hotels, personal services, automotive and real estate.
 The franchising industry in Norway earns over USD 21 billion each year.

 There are no obstacles for launching a franchise in the country as the market is quite friendly to franchise systems.
 However, there are several difficulties a franchisee can face, such as high costs of a labor and property rental and a tight labor market.